kevinwern/drm-seq/README.md

 **Other assorted info:**

-Saving: you MUST save the file as a .drm file.
-Opening: that's why you should do the above.
-I'm going to mandate it at some point...
-New: CLEARS your current work...be careful.

-Solo/mute: if soloed, the part plays only by itself or with other soloed parts.
+Solo/mute: If soloed, the part plays only by itself or with other soloed parts.
-           muted is self explanatory.
+    Muted is self explanatory.

 Deleting rows: right-click on a row to delete it